Polanco homers among 3 hits, Pittsburgh beats Minnesota 6-2

 TRAINERS ROOM

 Twins: SS Andrelton Simmons, out with COVID-19 since April 14, worked out again Sunday and will travel with the team for its series that begins Monday in Cleveland.
-“We could see him back soon,” manager Rocco Baldelli said.
+“We could see him back soon,” Baldelli said.

 UP NEXT